joseph-a-levine/authoring/_older/2023-02-01-translating-poetry.md

 > Let us take an adjective that once was commonplace.
 I have no Greek, but I think that the Greek is *oinopa pontos*, and the common English rendering is “the wine-dark sea.”
 I suppose the word “dark” is slipped in to make things easier for the reader.
 Perhaps it would be “the winy sea,” or something of the kind.
 I am sure that when Homer (or the many Greeks who recorded Homer) wrote it, they were simply thinking of the sea; the adjective was straightforward.
 But nowadays, if I or if any of you, after trying many fancy adjectives, write in a poem “the wine-dark sea,” this is not a mere repetition of what the Greeks wrote.
 Rather, it is a going back to tradition. **When we speak of “the wine-dark sea,” we think of Homer and of the thirty centuries that lie between us and him.** So that although the words may be much the same, when we write “the wine-dark sea” we are really writing something quite different from what Homer was writing.

 When a translator chooses how to deal with Homer's seas, they are making a choice for their reader, too.
 The wine-dark seas are Homer's, as no reader today has seen a wine-dark sea.
 When we hear "wine-dark," we don't think of seas that can tear shops apart, we think of Homer.
 Translating poetry requires constant choices, but this problem is particular to poetry which has traveled millenia.{% sidenote "bibtr-id" "'Matthew Arnold advised the translator of Homer to have a Bible at his elbow.
 He said that the Bible in English might be a kind of standard for a translation of Homer.
-Yet if Matthew Arnold had looked closely into his Bible, he might have seen that the English Bible is full of literal translations, and that part of the great beauty of the English Bible lies in those literal translations.'" %} There's a surprisingly good [Wikipedia page on this question](https://en.wikipedia.org/wiki/Wine-dark_sea_(Homer)).
+Yet if Matthew Arnold had looked closely into his Bible, he might have seen that the English Bible is full of literal translations, and that part of the great beauty of the English Bible lies in those literal translations.'" %} Virginia Woolf [tells us](https://antigonejournal.com/2023/01/on-not-knowing-greek/) that, when coming from Ancient Greek, "Translators can but offer us a vague equivalent; their language is necessarily full of echoes and associations."
+There's a surprisingly good [Wikipedia page on this question](https://en.wikipedia.org/wiki/Wine-dark_sea_(Homer)).

-Borges is full of these almost-metaphors, the necessities of translating poetry:
+Borges is full of these elusive, allusive metaphors, the necessities of translating poetry:

 > I remember that very common *kenning* which calls the sea “the whale road.”
 I wonder whether the unknown Saxon who first coined that *kenning* knew how fine it was.
 I wonder whether he felt (though this need hardly concern us) that the hugeness of the whale suggested and emphasized the hugeness of the sea.
 >